Identification of Causal Diffusion Effects Under Structural Stationarity: The Proposed Methodology

-With this setup, I can show that the bias correction requires a parametric assumption that the effect and imbalance of unobserved confounders are constant over time.
-This assumption is an extension of the stationary DAGs (Definition~\ref{stationarity}): while the stationary DAGs only require that the existence of causal relationships among outcomes and confounders be time-invariant, this additional parametric assumption requires that some of such causal relationships should have the same effect size over time.
-The formal statement is given below.
+With this setup, we introduce an assumption necessary for the bias correction; the effect and imbalance of unobserved confounders are constant over time.
+This is an extension of the structural stationarity (Assumption~\ref{ss}): while the structural stationarity only requires that the existence of causal relationships among outcomes and confounders be time-invariant, this additional parametric assumption requires that some of such causal relationships should have the same effect size over time. \begin{assumption}[Time-Invariant Effect and Imbalance of Unobserved Confounder] \spacingset{1.2}{ \begin{enumerate} \item Time-invariant effect of unobserved confounder $U$: For all $u_1, u_0, \bx$ and $\bc,$